2.5 Media Studies Controversies

 Media Bias

-Media can bolster political opinion through its coverage, which leads to the debate over media bias.
-One 1985 study found that journalists had a greater liklihood to hold liberal views than members of the public.
+Media can influence political opinion through their coverage, sparking debate over media bias.
+A 1985 study found that journalists had a greater likelihood of holding liberal views than the general public.
 Over the years, many have cited this study to support the opinion that the media holds a liberal bias.
 However, another study found that between the years 1948 and 1990, Republican candidates received 78 percent of newspaper presidential endorsements (Hanson).

-Media favoritism again became a source of contention during the 2008 presidential race.
-A random sampling of campaign coverage in the run-up to the election found that 82 percent of stories featured Barack Obama, while only 52 percent discussed John McCain (Raasch, 2008).
-Allegations that the media favored Obama seemed to bolster the idea of a liberal bias.
-But other studies belied this belief.
-Research conducted during the election showed that favorable media coverage of Obama occurred only after his poll numbers rose, hinting that the media reacted to public opinion rather than attempting to influence it (Reuters, 2008).
+Media favoritism again became a source of contention during the 2024 presidential race.
+A survey conducted in October 2024 found that over one-third of respondents believed news media coverage was unfairly biased in favor of Kamala Harris, while 15% felt it was prejudiced in favor of Donald Trump (YouGov, 2024).
+Allegations that the media favored Harris seemed to bolster the idea of a liberal bias, a popular opinion in conservative circles.
+However, other studies suggest that favorable media coverage often follows a candidate’s rise in public opinion, indicating that the media may react to public sentiment rather than attempting to influence it.
+Obama’s 2008 election showed that favorable media coverage of him occurred only after his poll numbers rose, hinting that the media reacted to public opinion rather than attempting to influence it (Reuters, 2008).

 Decency standards in media continue to change in unpredictable ways.
-Once banned in the United States for obscenity, scholars now consider James Joyce’s Ulysses a classic of modern literature, while many schools have banned children’s classic Adventures of Huckleberry Finn for its use of ethnic slurs.
+Once banned in the United States for obscenity, scholars now consider James Joyce’s Ulysses a classic of modern literature.
+In contrast, many schools have banned the children’s classic, Adventures of Huckleberry Finn, for its use of ethnic slurs.
 The regulatory power that the government possesses over the media keeps decency an inherently political issue.
-As media studies have progressed, they have increasingly appeared in the debates over decency standards.
+As media studies have progressed, they have increasingly become part of the debates over decency standards.
 Although media studies cannot prove a word or image is indecent, they can help discern the impact of that word or image and, thus, greatly influence the debate.

 Organizations or figures with stated goals often use media studies to support those aims.
 For example, the Parents Television Council reported on a study that compared the ratio of comments about nonmarital sex to comments about marital sex during the hours of 8 p.m. to 9 p.m.
 The study employed content analysis to come up with specific figures; however, the Parents Television Council then used those findings to make broad statements, such as “the institution of marriage is regularly mocked and denigrated (Rayworth, 2008).”
-Because content analysis does not analyze the effect on audiences or analyze how the media presents the material, it does not offer a scientific way to judge whether a comment mocks and denigrates marriage, so the research does not support such interpretations.
+Because content analysis does not examine the effect on audiences or analyze how the media presents the material, it does not provide a scientific basis for judging whether a comment mocks and denigrates marriage; therefore, the research does not support such interpretations.
 For example, researchers performing a content analysis by documenting the amount of sex or violence on television do not analyze how the audience interprets the content.
-They simply note the number of instances portrayed in the sample.
-Equally, partisan groups can use several different linguistic turns to make media studies fit their agenda.
+They note the number of instances portrayed in the sample.
+Equally, partisan groups can employ various linguistic strategies to tailor media studies to their agenda.

-Media studies involving violence, pornography, and profanity often draw the interest of, some of who have also conducted their own media studies.
-In 2001, for example, a Senate bill aimed at Internet decency that had little support in Congress came to the floor.
+Media studies involving violence, pornography, and profanity often draw the interest of some who have also conducted their own media studies.
+In 2001, for example, a Senate bill aimed at Internet decency, which had little support in Congress, came to the floor.
 One of the sponsoring senators attempted to increase interest by bringing a file full of some of the most egregious pornographic images he could find to the Senate floor.
 The bill passed 84 to 16 (Elmer-Dewitt, 2001).

 Media Consolidation